 So OK, what now?
 I haven’t answered the question.
 What do you do?

 Well first, you want to avoid a dangerous situation if at all possible.

 In a situation where you are suddenly thrust into a dangerous situation with your CCW, keep these things in mind:

 - Remember the 3-3-3 Rule of self-defense.
-You have three seconds or less to respond, at a close encounter distance of less than three yards, and usually three shots max are fired and it is over (if you choose to use deadly force).
+You have three seconds or less to respond, at a close encounter distance of fewer than three yards, and usually, three shots max are fired and it is over (if you choose to use deadly force).